Can Public Schools Force Students to Take AP Courses and Exams?

 Terry Grier, the superintendent of Houston Public Schools, is considering making the examinations mandatory in his school district for just this reason.
 He told the Houston Chronicle, "The AP exam is, I believe, a necessary and integral part of having a rigorous AP program.
 It lets you know if the curriculum being taught in these AP courses is rigorous."

-The other plus for schools that require students to take AP exams is that their own national rankings rise based on the number of exams that are taken each year.
+The other plus for schools that require students to take AP exams is that their national rankings rise based on the number of exams taken each year.
 One roster in particular, found in Newsweek, ranks public schools across the country based strictly on the number of AP and IB exams that are taken each year, according to a report in the Dallas Morning News.
 The schools that make the coveted top slots receive their notoriety in the publication – no small distinction for schools fighting for budget dollars and improved student achievement each year.

 This video tells how one student successfully self-studied for the AP exams.